Expressions

 $randChoice(...data)

 This function is quite similar to the randPick function, as both select a random element from an array.
-However, this function allows you to directly add elements to the function for use.
+However, this function allow you to directly add elements to the function for use.
 When values are added, it automatically converts them into an array and performs the action of selecting one random element.
 You typically use this function when you want to randomly select a value from a list within the function.

 Example

-I can use the function in cases like the following.
+You can use the function in cases like the following.

 The result returned will be as follows